Nimki So Light and Flaky, You Won’t Believe It’s Homemade!

 Instructions

-• In a bowl add flour, kalonji, salt, oil and mix well.
-The oil and flour should be mixed very well.
+• In a bowl add flour, kalonji and salt.
+Mix well .
+Now add ghee and mix well.
+The ghee or oil should be mixed very well with the flour.

 • Gradually add water to make a tight yet a pliable dough.